 Being translucent you can get a very clear idea of the internal design of the AV3.
 This is a triple driver BA design but the low-end driver is one of the bigger CI series of Knowles drivers which tend to perform very well indeed for low-end response compared to the smaller versions.

 In fact, so potent is their potential to drown everything else Avara has tuned the output of the low-end larger driver to be around 6dB lower to retain a good balance with the two smaller mids and high drivers.

 The drivers are in parallel using a dual-bore tube design and situated just above the nozzle.
 Phase and timing control is done via a 3-way active crossover design which you can see just behind the drivers on a small mounted green PCB.
 You will not see any elongated high-frequency tube designs ala JH Audio.

 The rest of the shell is filled with acrylic to add some additional weight and durability against accidental drops where a hollow body would be more likely to crack.
 Acrylic filling on non-vented BAs should not present an issue on performance as the sound is delivered directly from the BA to the ear via the dual-bore tube design.

 The AV3 uses a 0.78mm 2-pin connector system in a flush socket on the top of each shell.
 This is probably the most general of detachable cable designs which is just as well because the cable is just an ‘off the shelf’ copper or OFC 4-wire 1.2m braided-type design in a black PVC jacket.

-The cable is terminated with a right angle 3.5mm gold plated TRRS jack, matching y-strain barrels and an adjustable cinch.
-It also uses a memory wire system for shaping around the ear and to lower potential for physical noise traveling up the wire.
-It is light, pliant and very quiet but not the best sounding cable.
+The cable is terminated with a right angle 3.5mm gold plated TRRS jack, matching y-strain barrels, and an adjustable cinch.
+It also uses a memory wire system for shaping around the ear and to lower the potential for physical noise traveling up the wire.
+It is light, pliant, and very quiet but not the best sounding cable.